Not an American user?

 DevelopmentThis is the second Might & Magic since Ubisoft acquired the license to the universe.
 The singleplayer part of Dark Messiah was developed by Arkane Studios.
 Kuju Entertainment Ltd. was responsible for the multiplayer mode.

-German versionIn the German version some blood effects were removed: when executing an enemy which lies on the ground, in cutscenes and during a special move against the enemy's stomach in adrenaline mode.
+German versionIn the German retail version some blood effects were removed: when executing an enemy which lies on the ground, in cutscenes and during a special move against the enemy's stomach in adrenaline mode.
 Also removed were cut off limbs, enemies die instantly instead of slowly burning to death when using fire, and interactions with corpses (using weapons, burning, throwing).
 A detailed list of changes can be found on schnittberichte.com (German).
+The German version on Steam is uncut.

 SettingDark Messiah: Might and Magic takes place in Ashan, the Might & Magic world created by Ubisoft.
 It replaced the old Might & Magic universe, which consisted of many different worlds and was used by New World Computing until its dissolution.
 According to Ubisoft, it was done because the old continuity became hard to manage, and to avoid confusing newcomers.